emmanuelg6912/sep10-freedom-project/prep/content.md

 #### Camera Trap

-* I then found another interesting invention called the **camera trap** because although the name sounds pretty menacing it's actually really useful.
+*  **camera trap**, although the name sounds pretty menacing it's actually really useful.

   * The camera trap can be used to track animal movements within an area without the need to disturb wildlife.

   * Because of this new species can be discovered and populations can be tracked and secured in these specific areas.

   * Camera traps are often cheap to get and can average at around 30 to 100 dollars.
 However to get advanced cameras with full color they       can be very costly and can average up to 500 to 2000 dollars.

 #### Information